Local Offer Description

 As with all children, those with additional needs will engage in a one to one feedback conversation twice a year with their class teacher, leading to individual target setting.
 The purpose is to create a transparent understanding and increased collaboration between teacher and pupil, to understand where difficulties arise and what steps are required to achieve progress.

 The year group teams, teachers and Teaching Assistants, have access to a wealth of resources to support and develop the emotional and social development of all their pupils.
-Calming breathing techniques have been introduced throughout the school.4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?
+Calming breathing techniques have been introduced throughout the school.
+Year 6 pupils this year took part in several yoga sessions.
+A specific Relaxkids programme for SATs has been offered to a group of particularly anxious pupils, and Relaxkids lunchtime groups are run weekly as one of our fee-paying clubs.4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?

 The school will work in partnership with home and external agencies to maximise the chances of every pupil behaving responsibly.
 Support is individual and needs driven.4.3: What medical support is available in the school for children with SEND?